PGBFDH18/ludo-web-api-ludo-get-it-too/docs/User_Stories.md

   - As a user I want to be notified when a piece has been knocked out.

-  - As a user I want to see how many times a "knock out" has been performed, I also want to see whom dun it, so I can perform a             piledriver on this individual.
+  - As a user I want to see how many times a "knock out" has been performed, I also want to see whom dun it, so I can perform a             piledriver on this mother fucker.

   Optional: